Federal Supreme Court Confirms Nivea Blue

 Beiersdorf said it welcomed the decision as it regards the color as a trademark and not only as a decorative background.

-The number of law suits over abstract colors are currently on the rise.
+The number of lawsuits over abstract colors is currently on the rise.
 Mondelez International Inc. and Nestlé SA are fighting over a trademark for the color “purple”, which is used by Mondelez for the packaging of Cadbury’s Dairy Milk bars.
 Moreover, the BPatG recently ruled in a law suit brought by the Spanish bank Santander SA that a trademark for the color “red” owned by the German Association of Savings and Loans Banks (Deutsche Sparkassen- und Giroverband, DSGV) should be cancelled.

 Foto: Beiersdorf